This recipe for gluten free puff pastry cheese straws is made with our own recipe for gluten free puff pastry, made ahead. The rest is so fast!

 Just look!
 Light, flaky and airy, gluten free puff pastry cheese straws are exactly as good as you remember them from your free-wheeling gluteny days.

-One recipe Gluten Free Puff Pastry, well-chilled, made with Better Than Cup4Cup All Purpose Gluten Free Flour (if possible) (recipe makes about 26 ounces gluten free puff pastry), plus more flour for sprinkling
+One recipe Gluten Free Puff Pastry, well-chilled (recipe makes about 26 ounces gluten free puff pastry), plus more gluten free flour for sprinkling

 Egg wash (1 egg, any size, at room temperature, beaten with 1 tablespoon lukewarm water)